VirtusLab/scala-cli/website/docs/commands/basics.md

 ## Directories

-`scala-cli` accepts whole directories as input.
+Scala CLI accepts whole directories as input.

 This is convenient when you have many `.scala` files, and passing them all one-by-one on the command line isn't
 practical: